maxim-saplin/flutter_python_starter/README.md

 - `--proto` - points to gRPC PROTO definition of the service
 - `--flutterDir` - location of Flutter app, .dart stubs will be created at `$flutterDir/lib/grpc_generated`
 - `--pythonDir` - location of Python project
 - `--exeName` (optional) - name of the executable to build Python app into using PyInstaller, defaults to 'server_py_flutter'.
 Must be unique enough since server lifecycle management logic will be using the name to kill any processes with the name on app close (or start - to garbage collect).
+When building '_win', '_osx' and '_lnx' postfixes are added automatically based on platform.

 Upon successful completion you'd get `Dart/Flutter and Python bindings have been generated for 'service.proto' definition` message